conversejs/community-plugins/packages/muc-presence-probe/README.md

 ## 0.0.4 (Unreleased)

+- Use occupants to keep track of probed JIDs
 - Add `to` attr to IQ probe and don't send out an empty IQ probe.
 - Fix destructuring bug.